OCR TOOLS

 Best OCR Software Comparison, Figure 2: Adobe Acrobat Pro DC

-Adobe Acrobat Pro DC is an OCR software that helps you extract text and convert scanned documents into editable PDF files.
-Acrobat Pro DC provides a solution for saving and retrieving PDF files on mobile devices.
-It lets you create, edit, and convert PDFs to the formats of your choice.
-In addition to the OCR tools, you can share, sign, print, or compress PDFs directly from the app.
+Adobe Acrobat Pro DC is OCR software that helps you extract text and convert scanned documents into editable PDF files.
+In addition to its OCR tools, you can share, sign, print, or compress PDFs directly from the app.
+Adobe Acrobat Pro DC can also convert images to text, matching your text with the appropriate fonts on your computer.
+It offers a range of other functions like commenting and editing, and allows you to reorder pages, combine files, and modify images.

 Pros of Adobe Acrobat Pro DC